fqaiser94/kafka-streams-utils/README.md

-# kafka-testing-utils
+# kafka-streams-utils

-Contains some utilities for easily writing tests that can be run against both TopologyTestDriver and EmbeddedKafka.
+Currently only contains utilities for easily writing tests that can be run against both TopologyTestDriver and EmbeddedKafka reliably.
 See tests for example usage.